core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The peer A is running KUDOS with another peer B, which A has learned to not be a CAPABLE device (and hence not able to run KUDOS in FS mode).

-      Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk.
+      Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 From then on, the peer A will perform every execution of KUDOS with the peer B in no-FS mode, including after a possible reboot.

    * The peer A is acting as responder and running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message with the 'p' bit set to 1.

 * If the peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in non-FS mode.
-This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message with the 'p' bit set to 1.
+This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B with the 'p' bit set to 1.

-   The peer A MUST store such information about the other peer B on disk.
+   Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
 In turn, this prevents a possible downgrading attack, aimed at making A believe that B is not a CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode is actually supported by both peers.

 Within the limitations above, two peers running KUDOS generate the new OSCORE Security Context CTX\_NEW according to the mode indicated per the bit 'p' set by the responder in the second KUDOS message.